Vitamin D supplements are essential in UK winter

 How to supplement Vitamin D

-You can use Pollution Protection Daily Multi for your Vitamin D needs.
+You can use Pollution Protection Multivitamin for your Vitamin D needs.
 Highly recommended for caring for your bone density, since it also provides Vitamin K2 which is found in fermented foods i.e. lacking from our modern diets.

 Supplementing Vitamin D3 & Vitamin K2 is more important than calcium: you can have a diet rich in calcium but it won’t get into your bones without vitamins D & K2!